Questions to the board from interested community members:

 Q: Why can’t the local property taxes be used to fund this?

 A: As far as “public funding”, this is not really an option at this time.
 The public funding of libraries in Washington County works according to rules established by Washington County Board of Commissioners and is currently funded by a local option levy approved in November of 2010.
 That levy covers the operating expenses of the existing libraries (not ours) through June, 2016.
 A renewal of the support for local libraries is likely to be put to the voters again in 2015.
-At that time, if we are as successful as we hope we are, we could become part of the WCCLS system and be supported substantially by the property tax levy as are the majority of the other 17 libraries in the WCCLS system today.
-For more information on the levy approved last year, see: http://www.wccls.org/levy.
+At that time, if we are as successful as we hope we are, we will become part of the WCCLS system and be supported substantially by the property tax levy.
+For more information on the previous library levy, see: http://www.wccls.org/levy.

-As a non-profit library, we are funded by private individual donations, business donations and grants.
+As a non-profit library, we are funded by private individual donations, business donations, grants and any fundraising efforts we create such as retail sales of donated book or on-line sales of donated materials.
 Most of the labor is being performed by volunteers, guided by a paid volunteer coordinator.
 The funds obtained through donations is going towards the expenses associated with the storefront (signage, utilities, internet access, insurance, rent, etc), purchasing books and supplies and part time personnel.

 Q: Do you need additional volunteers?